Dinabandhu Andrews College

-Dinabandhu Andrews College (Bengali: দীনবন্ধু এণ্ড্ৰুজ কলেজ) is a college affiliated to the University of Calcutta, situated in Garia, South 24 Parganas.
+Dinabandhu Andrews College is a college affiliated to the University of Calcutta, situated in Garia, South 24 Parganas.
 It was established in 1956 and named after Rev. Charles Freer Andrews, a renowned Christian missionary, educationist, and philanthropist.

 This Co-educational college has nearly 5000 students and offers Courses in 15 subjects in Science, Arts and Commerce stream along with General courses.
 Not only UG courses, this college also offers post graduation in subjects like Electronics and Zoology.

 History

 Dinabandhu Andrews College was established in the year 1956 and the college is named after freedom fighter Rev. Charles Freer Andrews.

 The college was constituted at the fringe of the semi-urban zone of South 24 Parganas district with an aim to disseminate the scope of higher education to a huge number of children of the displaced persons from erstwhile East Pakistan, presently Bangladesh.